junxit/us-congress-bills-116/metadata.md

 - 2019-05-10 — Placed on the Union Calendar, Calendar No. 34.
 - 2019-05-10 — Reported (Amended) by the Committee on Judiciary.
 H. Rept.
 116-56, Part I.
 - 2019-05-10 — Reported (Amended) by the Committee on Judiciary.
 H. Rept.
 116-56, Part I.
+- 2019-05-14 — Rules Committee Resolution H. Res.
+377 Reported to House.
+Rule provides for consideration of H.R.
+5, H.R.
+312 and H.R.
+987. The resolution provides for 90 minutes of debate on H.R.
+5, under a closed rule.
+Section 2 of the resolution provides for 60 minutes of debate on H.R.
+312, under a closed rule and section 3 provides 90 minutes of debate on H.R.
+987, under a structured rule.
+- 2019-05-17 — Amendment in the nature of a substitute reported by the House Committee on Rules.
+- 2019-05-17 — Considered as unfinished business. (consideration: CR H3950-3953)
+- 2019-05-17 — Considered under the provisions of rule H. Res.
+377. (consideration: CR H3931-3950)
+- 2019-05-17 — DEBATE - The House proceeded with 10 minutes of debate on the Steube motion to recommit with instructions.
+The instructions contained in the motion seek to require the bill to be reported back to the House with an amendment to add at the end of the bill a new section that nothing in this Act or any amendment made by this Act may be construed to diminish any protections under title IX of the Education Amendments of 1972.
+- 2019-05-17 — DEBATE - The House proceeded with 90 minutes of debate on H.R.
+5.
+- 2019-05-17 — House amendment agreed to: On agreeing to the Rules amendment (A001) Agreed to without objection.
+- 2019-05-17 — House amendment offered
+- 2019-05-17 — Motion to reconsider laid on the table Agreed to without objection.
+- 2019-05-17 — Mr. Steube moved to recommit with instructions to the Committee on the Judiciary. (text: CR H3950)
+- 2019-05-17 — On agreeing to the Rules amendment (A001) Agreed to without objection.
+- 2019-05-17 — On motion to recommit with instructions Failed by recorded vote: 181 - 228 (Roll no. 216).
+- 2019-05-17 — On passage Passed by recorded vote: 236 - 173 (Roll no. 217). (text: CR H3931-3934)
+- 2019-05-17 — POSTPONED PROCEEDINGS - Pursuant to clause 1(c) of Rule 19, the Chair postponed further proceedings on H.R.
+5.
+- 2019-05-17 — Passed/agreed to in House: On passage Passed by recorded vote: 236 - 173 (Roll no. 217).(text: CR H3931-3934)
+- 2019-05-17 — Rule provides for consideration of H.R.
+5, H.R.
+312 and H.R.
+987. The resolution provides for 90 minutes of debate on H.R.
+5, under a closed rule.
+Section 2 of the resolution provides for 60 minutes of debate on H.R.
+312, under a closed rule and section 3 provides 90 minutes of debate on H.R.
+987, under a structured rule.
+- 2019-05-17 — The previous question on the motion to recommit with instructions was ordered without objection.
+- 2019-05-17 — The previous question was ordered pursuant to the rule.